prlambert/prlambert.github.com/index.md

 In 2014, Learndot was acquired by a company in Palo Alto and I had the chance to move to California.
 Finding myself in Silicon Valley, I wanted to learn from the best and build products used by people around the world.
 I have been lucky enough to do just that – first at Twitter and now at Google.

 For more professional background, see my <a href="https://www.linkedin.com/in/paulrolandlambert/">LinkedIn</a>.
-I'm also a proud dad and husband.
-For more personal information, get to know me.

 Feel free to contact me here:
 * email: <a href="mailto:prl@prlambert.com">prl@prlambert.com</a>